vavkamil/xml-rpc-settings/xml-rpc-settings/readme.txt

 = How does XML-RPC Settings protect sites from attackers? =

-The XML-RPC Settings plugin all allows you to configure XML-RPC methods to increase the security of your website.
-For example, you can easily disable Pingback methonds, which might be missued by attacks to launch DDoS attacks.
+The XML-RPC Settings plugin allows you to configure XML-RPC methods to increase the security of your website.
+For example, you can easily disable Pingback methods, which might be misused by attacks to launch DDoS attacks.

 == Screenshots ==